ssannejohansson/MS1-adopt-a-senior/README.md

 ### Colour Scheme

 For color scheme, I took inspiration from the hero-image on the front page to generate a scheme that looked good.
+For this, I used [Muzli Colors](https://colors.muz.li/).<br>
 <img src="assets/images/hero-index.jpg" width="400" height="280">
 <img src="assets/images/readme/colorscheme.svg" width="400" height="280">